-- (2) does not substantially change the external appearance of the structure.
-For the avoidance of doubt, repainting shall not be deemed to substantially alter the appearance of a structure; and - (3) (a) within any Area of Significant Conservation Value disturbs sand, shingle, shell, or other natural foreshore or seabed material in a quantity of less than either; - a rate of 1 cubic metre per 5 metres of structure measured along the length or breadth of the structure, with a maximum disturbance of 20 cubic metres per structure; or - 3 cubic metres for placement or replacement of a pile; or - (b) outside any Area of Significant Conservation Value does not require any blasting or other destruction of bedrock on the foreshore or seabed; and - (4) if the structure is in the Hutt Valley Aquifer Zone, does not disturb foreshore or seabed to a depth greater than 0.5 metres below the bed; [and] - [(5) if the structure is within a Commercial Port Area or the Lambton Harbour Development Area, shown on Planning Maps 4A and 4B, and the replacement, extension, addition or alteration is for a use that includes a noise sensitive activity;] - is a Permitted Activity provided it complies with the conditions below.
+- (2)does not substantially change the external appearance of the structure.
+For the avoidance of doubt, repainting shall not be deemed to substantially alter the appearance of a structure; and - (3)within any Area of Significant Conservation Value disturbs sand, (a) shingle, shell, or other natural foreshore or seabed material in a quantity of less than either; - a rate of 1 cubic metre per 5 metres of structure measured along the length or breadth of the structure, with a maximum disturbance of 20 cubic metres per structure; or - 3 cubic metres for placement or replacement of a pile; or - outside any Area of Significant Conservation Value does not (b) require any blasting or other destruction of bedrock on the foreshore or seabed; and - (4) if the structure is in the Hutt Valley Aquifer Zone, does not disturb foreshore or seabed to a depth greater than 0.5 metres below the bed;

+is a Permitted Activity provided it complies with the conditions below.

-- (1) The activity shall comply with the general standards listed in section 14.1. - (2) The Hydrographer of the Royal New Zealand Navy shall be notified of any extension, addition or alteration of any structure which intrudes into or over any water used for navigation.
+- The activity shall comply with the general standards listed in section (1)14.1. - (2)The Hydrographer of the Royal New Zealand Navy shall be notified of any extension, addition or alteration of any structure which intrudes into or over any water used for navigation.